What is cross-network?

 Cross-network in Google Ads is an advertising feature that enables you to broaden your audience reach by displaying your ads on websites and apps that form part of the Google Display Network.

-The Google Display Network comprises millions of websites, news pages, blogs, and apps partnering with Google to display ads.
+The network comprises millions of websites, news pages, blogs, and apps partnering with Google to display ads.

-By utilizing cross-network advertising, you can tap into this extensive network to reach potential customers across various online platforms.
+By utilizing cross-network advertising, you can tap into this extensive matrix to reach potential customers across various online platforms.

 - If you're using cross-network advertising, then your focus won't only be Google but will also work across other main search and social networks to expand your reach.